prettier/prettier/README.md

 # jscodefmt

 This is a JavaScript pretty-printer that is opinionated.
-All is takes a width to format the code to and it does the rest.
+All it takes is a width to format the code to and it does the rest.
 Zero config: it just works!
 Integrate this into your editor to get immediate feedback, or run it across an entire project to format all your files.